soketi/network-watcher/README.md

 ## 📜 Documentation

-Documentation about how to integrate Network Watcher with your soketi-running Kubernetes Pods is available in the [official documentation](https://rennokki.gitbook.io/soketi-docs/network-watcher/getting-started).
+The integration steps of Network Watcher with your soketi-running Kubernetes Pods is available in the [official documentation](https://rennokki.gitbook.io/soketi-docs/network-watcher/getting-started).

 ## 🚀 Installation